-Owned and run by Anna Witcxzak and her partner Grzegorz, Barbakan began life on Walmgate as a Polish delicatessen and bakery, filled with supermarket-style treats from home, including traditional poppy seed cake and beetroot soup.
+Owned and run by Anna Witcxzak, Barbakan began life on Walmgate as a Polish delicatessen and bakery, filled with supermarket-style treats from home, including traditional poppy seed cake and beetroot soup.
 After a growing intrigue from York tourists, Anna soon had to adapt the supermarket area of the shop to fit more tables, and the Barbakan now successfully runs as a cosy daytime café and evening restaurant.
 The menu boats a whole array of authentic polish classics such as Pierogi and Bigos, and the dessert options certainly do not disappoint either; after a quick glance at the cake counter, you won’t struggle to find room for a slice of hazelnut and blueberry cake, or the all-time favourite poppy seed cake.

 The brainchild of Russ and Rebecca, Kiosk: Project Space is a successful combination of café and gallery which aims to support other independents and local artists alongside their own.
 The gallery runs seamlessly within the café, and decorates the space with ceramics, prints, wall hangings, jewellery, and a whole host of other products made by local artists and craft makers; and the cups and plates used to serve the café coffee and food are also made by a local artist.
 Food is prepared at the back of the premises in a tiny kitchen where they serve up an impressive array of options including an all-day breakfast and lunch options from a seasonal menu.